 Wide receiver Jerry Rice is one of the baddest dudes to ever step foot on a football field.
 His Pro Football Hall of Fame resume speaks for itself.
 His three Super Bowl rings only add to the legacy.
 The former San Francisco 49ers wide receiver had several monster performances throughout his career, but perhaps none were more significant than his first NFL championship.

-Before the Niners faced off against quarterback Boomer Esiason the Cincinnati Bengals in Super Bowl XXIII, Rice had already established himself as one of the best players in the league.
-He had already been named First-Team All-Pro three times, went to three Pro Bowls, and was the NFL?s receiving yards and touchdowns leader.
+Before the Niners faced off against quarterback Boomer Esiason and the Cincinnati Bengals in Super Bowl XXIII, Rice had already established himself as one of the best players in the league.
+He had already been named First-Team All-Pro three times, went to three Pro Bowls and was the NFL's receiving yards and touchdowns leader.
 That 1989 season, however, was really what started his legacy.

-During the regular season, Rice caught 82 passes for 1,483 yards ? an average of 18 yards per catch -- finding the endzone with ease for 17 touchdowns.
-He was quarterback Joe Montana?s go-to guy.
-Most everyone knew about Rice before he played in Super Bowl 23, yet it was that performance which took it to another level.
+During the regular season, Rice caught 82 passes for 1,483 yards -- an average of 18 yards per catch -- finding the endzone with ease for 17 touchdowns.
+He was quarterback Joe Montana's go-to guy.
+Most everyone knew about Rice before he played in Super Bowl XXIII, yet it was that performance which took it to another level.

 Jerry Rice Super Bowl XIII Highlights